dezmanvee/dezmanvee/README.md

 - 🌐 I'm also experienced in **HTML5**, **CSS3**, and **JavaScript**.
 - 📚 I love to learn and explore new technologies, which keeps me on the cutting edge.
 - 🎨 In addition to coding, I enjoy math and physics.
-- ✍️ When I'm not coding, you can find me blogging about tech and development on [Dev.to](https://dev.to/dezmanvee).
+- ✍️ When I'm not coding, you can find me javaScript, math or physics.

 ## Tech Stack